HTML PROGRAMMING:HTML – Overview

 Interview-style questions from this topic

-- What does HTML stand for, and what is its main purpose?
+- What does HTML stand for, and what problem does it solve?

-- How is HTML different from a programming language?
+- Why is HTML considered a markup language and not a programming language?

-- Explain the difference between HTML, CSS, and JavaScript in simple words.
+- Explain the difference between HTML, CSS, and JavaScript.

-- Why is HTML considered the foundation of web development?
+- Why is HTML the foundation of web development?

-- How do modern frameworks like React or Angular relate to HTML?
+- How do frameworks like React or Angular relate to HTML?

-- What happens to HTML when a web page is loaded in the browser?
+- What happens to HTML when a page loads in the browser?

 Hands-on Examples